thoughton/simple-opt-tlh/doc/interface.md

 Usage: ./a.out [OPTION]...
 ```

-if both `usage_name` and `usage_options` are `NULL`, this initial line will not
+if both `command_name` and `command_options` are `NULL`, this initial line will
-be printed, allowing more flexibility to the programmer (if you wanted to, for
+not be printed, allowing more flexibility to the programmer (if you wanted to,
-example, print multiple such lines on your own in order to represent different
+for example, print multiple such lines on your own in order to represent
-use-cases)
+different use-cases)

-`usage_summary` is usually a one or two sentence overview summary of how the
+`command_summary` is usually a one or two sentence overview summary of how the
 command behaves. if this is left as `NULL`, no summary will be printed.

 the final argument, `struct simple_opt *options`, is an array of options as